 What emotional changes have you noticed in yourself since you started the fast?

 A big part of this for me is the actual spiritual discipline I get from this sort of pursuit.
 It requires a lot of self-control.
-The Christian angle is that a lot of that [requires] depending on your community, your family and the people around you.
-But it’s also about taking ownership for your own behaviour.
+The Christian angle is that a lot of that [requires] depending on your community, your family, and the people around you.
+But it’s also about taking ownership for your own behavior.
 That’s been working, and I’ve been feeling good about it.
-I’ve been made aware of other parts of my life where I just don’t have the right level of self-control, and I've been trying to expand it to that.
+I’ve been made aware of other parts of my life where I just don’t have the right level of self-control, and I have been trying to expand it to that.

 What do you hope your kids think when they grow up one day and learn about the time that their dad gave up food and chugged beers for meals during Lent?

 My daughter’s only two so she probably won’t have any memory of this, but she’s super cute and helps in ways that are adorable and ridiculous.
 My boy, Ben, is five.
 He’s very aware of the fast and talks about it.
-He told me on the first day he was going to fast from unhealthy food for Lent.
-That lasted until dessert, but he was aware of the concept and why I was doing it, and he talks to me about it a lot.
-What I want my kids to understand is that this thing – this faith that we have – isn’t something you do and then put away.
+He told me on the first day he was going to fast from unhealthy food for Lent—that lasted until dessert—but he was aware of the concept and why I was doing it, and he talks to me about it a lot.
+What I want my kids to understand is that this thing, this faith that we have, it isn’t something you do and then put away.
 It permeates your whole existence.

 Right.
 So what did your wife say when you told her about your diet?